turingschool/front-end-curriculum/projects/game-time.md

 ## Extensions

+* Create multiple rounds of difficulty (consider increasing factors such as game speed, randomness of starting setup, etc)
 * Create an AI player
 * Get your game hosted on GitHub pages
 * Write a blog post on Medium detailing your experiences building a game with HTML5 Canvas and OOP

 ### Functional Expectations

-* 4 - Application is fully playable and exceeds the expectations set by instructors
+* 4 - Application is fully playable and exceeds the expectations set by instructors.
+At least one extension is in place.
-* 3 - Application is fully playable without crashes or bugs
+* 3 - Application is fully playable and exceeds the expectations set by instructors.
-* 2 - Application has some missing functionality but no crashes
+* 2 - Application has some missing functionality but no bugs or broken functionality.
-* 1 - Application crashes during normal usage
+* 1 - Application is unplayable due to lack of functionality or broken logic.

 ### User Interface